 LUNCH – COPENHAGEN’S FOOD MARKETS

-Enjoy your lunch in Christiania or check out one of Copenhagen’s Food Markets: head for Copenhagen Street Food, the city's first and only genuine street food market, or visit Copenhagen’s exclusive food market Torvehallerne.
+Enjoy your lunch in Christiania or check out one of Copenhagen’s Food Markets: head for Reffen, The Bridge Street Kitchen, or visit Copenhagen’s exclusive food market Torvehallerne.

 AFTERNOON – MUSEUM HOPPING

 An afternoon is easily spent in the National Gallery in the company of great Danish artists or by learning about the history behind the world famous brewery Carlsberg on a visit to Visit Carlsberg.
 If castles and crown jewels are your thing, the charming Rosenborg Castle in the heart of King’s Garden is definitely worth a visit.
 Need some fresh air?
 Check out our top 12 gardens and parks guide.

 The New Nordic kitchen in Copenhagen is characterised by its uniquely Nordic identity among the world’s greatest cuisines and by its commitment to organic, sustainable and local products.
 Try out the these waterfront restaurants in Copenhagen, go for one of the hip and buzzing restaurants in Jægersborggade, or opt for one of the best new Nordic restaurants in town.